zhoupc/OASIS_matlab/README.md

 ### Installation
 Run setup.m to add OASIS function to the search path of MATLAB

->> setup
+`>> setup`

 ### Examples
-The scripts to produce the figures are in the subfolder 'examples' with names obvious from the arXiv paper.
+The scripts to reproduce the figures are in the subfolder 'examples' with names obvious from the arXiv paper.
-They can be run with `>> run examples/fig*.py`.
+They can be run with
+`>> run examples/fig*.py`.